Whether studying in the US or studying in the UK, the IELTS exam is one of the most important and common tests you need to pass.

 The IELTS test is developed by renowned experts all over the world in the field of language assessment.
 The goal of the test is to assess your entire range of English language skills, which you will definitely need to master in your new job or during your study abroad.

-Here below the 4 components of IELTS:
+Here below the 4 components of the IELTS exam:

 The listening test consists of 40 questions.
 You are supposed to understand the main ideas included in the voice recording, then recognize the views and approaches of the speaker and understand them.